damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 We don't want users to be able to construct workflows that break GitLab or make it work in unpredictable ways.

+## CI/CD

+For more insights into our vision on Continuous Integration and Continuous Deployment & Delivery, see the [CI/CD page](/direction/cicd).